Amitreddy14/GEN-CLIP-CVAE/README.md

 ## How to Navigate this Repository

 ### Notebooks
-- The bulk of the code we run is in the Google Colab notebooks, which we've included copies of in the `final_notebooks/` directory.
-The names of the notebooks should outline what dimensions of images we're training or testing the model on, and different properties (dropout vs. no drouput, etc.)
+- The bulk of the code I run is in the Google Colab notebooks, which I have included copies of in the `final_notebooks/` directory.
+The names of the notebooks should outline what dimensions of images I was training or testing the model on, and different properties (dropout vs. no drouput, etc.)

 ### Python Modules and Scripts
 We make use of three main modules or scripts we wrote: